The Uchinaa Junior Study Program (formerly the Junior Study Tour)

 |

-It may be delivered in person, mailed, or emailed, but it MUST be in the OAA office before 4 p.m.
-Pacific Time.
-The application process is extensive, so please do not wait until the last minute.
-APPLICATION PROCESSEach overseas kenjinkai / association may nominate a candidate(s) who will become active in their local community after the program and will grow up to help strengthen ties between their home country and Okinawa.
+Please read the eligibility and fill out this form to receive application materials APPLICATION PROCESSEach overseas kenjinkai/association may nominate a candidate(s) who will become active in their local community after the program and will grow up to help strengthen ties between their home country and Okinawa.
 The International Exchange Division of the Okinawa Prefectural Government will make the final selections.
-(NOTE: Kenjinkai / association membership and submission of application do not guarantee acceptance into the program)
+(NOTE: Kenjinkai/association membership and submission of application do not guarantee acceptance into the program)

 REQUIRED DOCUMENTSAll forms will need to be submitted in BOTH English and Japanese